-It’s a low to the ground ride that’s quick, responsive but provides enough impact protection for most players and also grants you that nice softness since it’s directly underfoot.
+It’s a low-to-the-ground ride that’s quick, responsive but provides enough impact protection for most players and also grants you that nice comfort each step since it’s directly underfoot.

-Just as the Kobe 10 Elite – not an outdoor-friendly outsole.
+Just as the Kobe 10 Elite – not an outdoor-friendly outsole either.
 They won’t break down on you right away but I wouldn’t put these in my outdoor bag.
 For some games or casual shootarounds here and there, you’ll be fine.

 WHAT DO YOU THINK ABOUT HIGH TOPS?

-Speaking of low tops, for those who prefer them instead, I’ve got almost the exact same article like this one – check out the best low top shoe list and quick guide here!
+Speaking of low-tops, for those who prefer them instead, I’ve got almost the exact same guide as this one – check out the best low top shoe list and quick guide here!

 If you have any questions, suggestions or feel like sharing your own experience in a high top,